Still Craving Cigarettes After Quitting? This Is Why

 Start Your Quit-Smoking Journey

 Quitting smoking is hard.
-But not because you’re weak.
+But not because you are weak.

-It’s hard because you’re fighting a multi-layered chemical system designed to keep you hooked.
+It is hard because you are fighting a multi-layered chemical system designed to keep you hooked.
 And once you understand that sugar plays a role, everything starts to make more sense.

-The good news is that when you treat both layers of nicotine and sugar, you don’t just quit; you take your power back.
+The good news is that when you treat both layers of nicotine and sugar, you do not just quit.
+You take your power back.

 You are the one in control.